 Capone hated the ugly look of his scars even though they helped his persona

 Capone hiding his scars with a handkerchief.

-*Info from Bill Helmer's excellent book called Public Enemies
+(Comparison taken from Bill Helmer's book Public enemies).

 First Posted February 2004